maxharlow/tutorials/opencorporates-api/README.md

 https://api.opencorporates.com/companies/gb/00445790

 That is Json.
 If you look closely you can see much of the same data that was available on the web page above, though it is perhaps not as readable.
 Lets pause for a moment and understand what has happened here.

 When you went to that URL your browser made a HTTP `GET` request and recieved a `200 OK` response.
 What does that mean?

 ***HTTP***: Those four letters at the start of every URL.
 This is the technology responsible for transmitting information between clients such as us and servers.
-There are different types of HTTP request for getting information.
+There are different types of HTTP request.

 ***GET request***: The most common type of HTTP request.
 Simply says you want to 'get' the information the URL relates to.
 We normally write `GET` all uppercase, though the letters don't stand for anything.
 There are other HTTP verbs for creating, updating, and deleting pages, but we won't be using those here.